samuxyz/mongo-blog/tutorial-review.md

 The easiest way to setup our MongoDB database is to rely on a cloud service such as [Mongo Atlas](https://www.mongodb.com/cloud/atlas/lp/try2).
 They host databases on AWS, Google Cloud, Azure and provide several options to operate and scale MongoDB painlessly.

-After signing-up you will be asked to fill-in a quick survey about the project.

 In the plan page, choose the "shared" plan which starts for free:
 [mongo-plan]